 Considering staining a project with Sunbleached?
 Did you know that stains looks different on every wood species?
-That should be a big factor before you buy the stain or wood.
+That should be a big factor before you buy the wood stain or wood.

 Here is everything you need to know about it, before making the purchase.